-- 3.1.
-Any member of the College who discovers, suspects or receives a report of a breach (or suspected breach) must inform the DPO (or if the DPO is not available the Finance Bursar or the Domestic Bursar) and the Head of IT immediately. - 3.2.
-Any member of the College's staff who discovers, suspects or receives a report of a breach (or suspected breach) must inform their Head of Department and the Head of IT immediately. - 3.3.
-Where under the GDPR the College is under a duty to report a data breach to the Information Commissioner's Office ("ICO"), this must be done within 72 hours of becoming aware of the breach.1
+- 4.1.
+Any member of the College who discovers, suspects or receives a report of a breach or suspected breach must immediately inform the DPO (or, if the DPO is not available, the Finance Bursar; or, if the Finance Bursar is not available, the Domestic Bursar) and, where the breach involves information technology, the Head of IT. - 4.2.
+Any member of the College's staff who discovers, suspects or receives a report of a breach (or suspected breach) must immediately inform the DPO (or, if the DPO is not available, the Finance Bursar; or, if the Finance Bursar is not available, the Domestic Bursar) and their Head of Department and, where the breach involves information technology, the Head of IT. - 4.3.
+Where under the GDPR the College is under a duty to report a data breach to the ICO, this must be done within 72 hours of becoming aware of the breach.1